NCIP/gdc-docs/docs/Data_Submission_Portal/Release_Notes/Data_Submission_Portal_Release_Notes.md

 Release details are maintained in the [GDC Data Submission Portal Change Log](https://github.com/NCI-GDC/submission-ui/blob/master/CHANGELOG.md).

+## Release 1.1.0

+* __GDC Product__: GDC Data Submission Portal
+* __Release Date__: May 20th, 2016

+### New Features and Changes

+* Updated login text

+### Bugs Fixed Since Last Release

+* Improved 508 compliance of the landing page

+### Known Issues and Workarounds

+*	Some actions on the data submission portal are resource intensive and might result in timeout or errors.
+The team is currently working on a major update to the data submission portal expected to be available towards the end of the summer.
+This version will address performance issues and improve overall user experience.

+Release details are maintained in the [GDC Data Submission Portal Change Log](https://github.com/NCI-GDC/submission-ui/blob/master/CHANGELOG.md).

 ## Release 0.3.24.1

 * __GDC Product__: GDC Data Submission Portal